sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 In order to completely monitor a Sensu stack (Sensu services, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
 This is due to a single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to alert on itself properly

 _NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering or using Redis Sentinels.
-You can still monitor each server using the below described strategies, but it may not be the best way to do so._
+You can still monitor each server using the below described strategies, but note that in order to effectively monitor clustered instances, you'll need to employ a different methodology._

 ## Monitoring Sensu